 - How to Format a Memory Card for a Canon Camera | YouTube

 If you are encountering other types of errors with your digital cameras (not necessarily related to memory cards), check the links below to match your problems and find fix solutions.

 - Canon ERR99: What It Means and How to Fix It | Improve Photography

 - Fix Blinking “Err” on New Nikon DSLR cameras | Photography Life

 - How to Fix Lens Communication Error on Sony Cameras | YouTube

 - How to Mend a Compact Camera with a Stuck Lens | The Guardian

 - Fixing a Lens Error (Stuck or Jammed Lens) on a Digital Camera | DIY Camera Repair

-The best way to avoid flash card issues is to have a good using habit.
-In addition, make multiple copies of the data on a regular basis.
+The best way to avoid SD card issues is to have good using habits.
+In addition, make multiple copies of your photos on a regular basis, data backup is super important.
 All those will help you encounter fewer unexpected issues or data loss disasters.
 Here’re some of my favorite articles to help you Go PRO!